johnny353535/yoi/docs/_pages/components/input.md

 ### Size

-Use the modifiers `.input--large` or `input--small` to create textinputs with different sizes:
+Use the modifiers `.input--large` or `input--small` to create inputs with different sizes:

 ```html
 <!-- example:tabs -->